Fanny Rysan Mulford Hitchcock: Life

-She was born on February 7, 1851, to Elizabeth and Julius Hitchcock (1828-1916 and 1823-1888, respectively).
-She had an older sister named Caroline (1848-1885) and a younger brother named Cyrus (1853-1921).
-Before enrolling with any American university she was undertaking research in vertebrate palaeontology, amongst other topics.
+She was born on February 7, 1851, to Elizabeth and Julius Hitchcock.
+Before enrolling with any American university she was undertaking research in vertebrate paleontology, amongst other topics.
 She presented her paper on Edestus fossils to the American Association for the Advancement of Science in 1887.
 She began her university studies at Columbia University, and then transferred to the University of Pennsylvania.
-While the University of Columbia was not accepting female students at the time of her first publications, she had offered the Board of Trustees at Barnard College, the women's college, to help raise funds for a laboratory for the following year, when women would be able to begin attending the university.
+While the University of Columbia was not accepting female students at the time of her first publications, she had offered the board of trustees at Barnard College, the women's college, to help raise funds for a laboratory for the following year, when women would be able to begin attending the university.
 In pursuit of science, she then worked in the chemistry department at the University of Berlin in 1892, though she applied for a passport in 1894.
 She received her Ph.
 D. at the University of Pennsylvania with her thesis on “The Tungstates and Molybdates of the Rare Earths”; her doctoral advisor was Edgar Fahs Smith.

-She returned to the University of Pennsylvania and became the first Director of the Women's Graduate Department in 1897.
-She also attempted to establish one or more undergraduate courses for women at the University of Pennsylvania, but her proposal was rejected by the trustees of the University, which made her step down from her position of Director in 1901.
+She returned to the University of Pennsylvania and became the first director of the women's graduate department in 1897.
+She also attempted to establish one or more undergraduate courses for women at the University of Pennsylvania, but her proposal was rejected by the trustees of the University, which made her step down from her position of director in 1901.
 No successor of this position was named.
-Aside from her academic studies, she maintained a laboratory in both her home in Philadelphia and her country residence in Warwick, New York.
 In 1921, she retired from her life as a chemist at seventy years old and donated all of her equipment to the University of Pennsylvania in the case of a women's fund or women's college getting formed.
-She was known to support the financial needs of students who could not afford to attend the University, and even rented a gym for the women to use while she was Director at Pennsylvania.
-She died on September 25, 1936 in her Warwick country residence.
+She moved to Warwick, New York in 1923.
+Aside from her academic studies, she maintained a laboratory in both her home in Philadelphia and her country residence in Warwick.
+She was known to support the financial needs of students who could not afford to attend the University, and even rented a gym for the women to use while she was director at Pennsylvania.
+She died on September 25, 1936, in her Warwick country residence.